fastify/fastify-cookie/README.md

   const result = reply.unsignCookie(req.cookies.myCookie)

   if (result.valid && result.renew) {
-    // Setting the same cookie again, this time plugin will sign it with a new key reply.setCookie('myCookie', result.value, {
+    // Setting the same cookie again, this time the plugin will sign it with a new key reply.setCookie('myCookie', result.value, {
       domain: 'example.com', // same options as before
       path: '/',